Short-term plasticity recalls forgotten memories through a trampoline mechanism: Finite size simulations

 \section{Finite size simulations}

 The finite size simulations presented in Fig.~\ref{fig:dmft_vs_sims} are obtained by solving numerically \cref{eq:neuron_dyn,eq:stp_dyn}, for a system of $N=20000$ neurons, using Euler algorithm with a time-step $\Delta t=0.25$.
 The dynamical overlap is computed from the average $m^*(t) = \frac{1}{N}\sum_{i=1}^N \langle \xi^*_i \phi(x_i(t))\rangle$, where the average $\langle \cdot \rangle$ is obtained by averaging over $2048$ replicates with different realizations of the target overlap.
 The target pattern is conventionally chosen to be the first one generated when constructing the matrix $J_{ij}$, $\xi^*_i \equiv \xi^1_i$.
 The network is initialized using the same procedure described in \cref{eq:app_a,eq:app_x0_init}.
-We show in Fig. \ref{fig:long_time_finite_size} the temporal evolution of the overlap $m^*(t)$ at large times for a finite-size system.
+We show in Fig. \ref{fig:long_time_finite_size} the temporal evolution of the overlap $m^*(t)$ at large times for a finite-size system, both with and without short-term synaptic plasticity.

 The overlap $m^*(t)$ is measured as

 where the brackets $\langle\cdot\rangle$ denote an average over different realizations of the Hopfield matrix $J_{ij}$, and different realizations of the initial condition for the population of neurons.